ExcelliumSA/OAuth2OIDC-Study/OAauth2_OIDC_Security_Validations.md

 - STS12: Ensure that the STS reject any request (flow init) specifying a *scope* that is not defined for the targeted API and prevent *scope enumeration/discovery operation*
 - STS13: Ensure that the STS only support *asymmetric algorithms* (RSA/EC) for signature of access/refresh/identity self-contained token (JWT) issued
 - STS14: Ensure that the STS do not support the *NONE algorithms* for signature of access/refresh/identify self-contained token (JWT) issued
+- STS15: Ensure that Client self-registration require Client information strong validation (email, identity, IP, etc.) prior that access was enabled and credentials were delivered.

 ## Attack ideas